 What Attribution Platforms Actually Measure Now

-Modern radio attribution tools work by matching the timestamp of a spot airing to activity that happens shortly afterward, typically website visits within an 8-to-10 minute window.
+Modern radio measurement tools work by matching the timestamp of a spot airing to activity that happens shortly afterward, typically website visits within an 8-to-10 minute window.
 The premise: someone hears your ad, reaches for their phone, and visits your site.
 That behavior creates a statistically detectable spike above baseline traffic.

 Westwood One and LeadsRx published the most comprehensive analysis of this methodology to date in early 2024, a five-year study across 17 campaigns in industries including tax preparation, financial services, apparel, and job search.
 The findings were clear: